 You also have to:

 If you do not meet these conditions you will not be able to claim jobseeker’s allowance or it may be stopped.
 This is called a sanction.
+See the

 There are special rules for single parents who claim jobseeker’s allowance, which mean that in some circumstances you will be treated differently to others claiming the benefit.
-The most commonly used special rules are listed below.
+The most commonly used special rules are listed here.

 You can place some restrictions on the hours you work and the type of job that you will accept:

 There are some situations when Jobcentre Plus should accept that you can't take up work.
 During these periods you can continue to receive jobseeker’s allowance, even if you can't look for work.
 These situations include:

 Talk to your Jobcentre Plus adviser and explain your situation.
 Under usual circumstances, you are expected to look for paid work.
 If you refuse to apply for, or take a job and Jobcentre Plus don't agree with your reason they may stop your jobseeker’s allowance.
 This is called a sanction.